Environmental Cleanup Accomplishments

 In October 2005, the U.S. Department of Energy and Brookhaven National Laboratory marked the completion of major environmental restoration projects on and near the Laboratory site.
 The high-priority cleanup work was defined in a 1992 agreement among DOE, the U.S. Environmental Protection Agency (EPA) and the New York State Department of Environmental Conservation (NYSDEC).
 These agencies, along with the New York State Department of Health and Suffolk County Departments of Health Services and Parks, played key roles in all aspects of the investigation and cleanup process.
 The Lab also worked very closely with the community, soliciting input from the Community Advisory Council and from the general public through meetings, informational sessions, and comment periods on key cleanup proposals.

-The cleanup at the Lab proceeded under the rigorous process set by the federal Comprehensive Environmental Response, Compensation & Liability Act (CERCLA) of 1980, which is administered by the EPA.
+The cleanup at the Lab has proceeded under the rigorous process set by the federal Comprehensive Environmental Response, Compensation & Liability Act (CERCLA) of 1980, which is administered by the EPA.
 All groundwater clean-up systems are installed and will continue to operate until groundwater cleanup goals have been reached.
 The Peconic River and soil cleanup projects are complete.
 The Brookhaven Graphite Research Reactor (BGRR) graphite pile was successfully dismantled in 2010, and in 2012, the removal of the thermo- and bio- shield was completed.
-In August 2010, the High Flux Beam Reactor (HFBR) confinement building was placed in "safe storage" until the radiation levels in the large components decay enough to allow safe removal.
-The remaining project — removal of the 320-foot red and white reactor stack — will be completed by 2020.
+In August 2010, the High Flux Beam Reactor (HFBR) confinement building was placed in long-term safe storage until the radiation levels in the large components decay enough to allow safe removal.
+Removal of the 320-foot red and white reactor stack is expected to be completed by 2020.
+The reactor large components - the vessel, thermal and bio-shield - within the confinement building will be monitored until they can be safely removed in approximately 65 years (before 2072).